rizinorg/book/src/analysis/graphs.md

 Prints a JSON string representing the graph.

-- In case of the `f` format (basic blocks of function), it will have detailed information about the function and will also contain the disassembly of the function (use `J` format for the formatted disassembly.
+- In the case of the `f` format (basic blocks of function), it will have detailed information about the function and will also contain the disassembly of the function (use `J` format for the formatted disassembly.

 - In all other cases, it will only have basic information about the nodes of the graph (id, title, body, and edges).